 2. Amplify your content’s reach with Tribes

-Tailwind Tribes is a collaborative space for adding your original content and getting it shared by fellow community members.
+Tailwind Communities is a collaborative space for adding your original content and getting it shared by fellow community members.

 Small, niche group boards can still do wonders for getting your content out there, but Tribes creates a new level of content amplification on Pinterest.